vai21/midtrans-node/README.md

 app.use('/api/midtrans', midtrans.router);
 ```

-After that set your key and and environment development/production in example (app.js):
+Set your key and environment ('development' / 'production') make sure your key is for development (sandbox) or production in midtrans dashboard.
+Use this example code with your credentials (app.js):

 ```
 process.env.MIDTRANS_SANDBOX = 'Your Server Key';